szikszail/diffter/README.md

 ### `Transform`

-Tyoe for transform function, to convert given items to `DiffListItem`.
+Type for transform function, to convert given items to `DiffListItem`.

 **Params**:
 * `{*} item` - the item to transform